-1. Shoot After Sunrise or Just Before Sunset
+1. Shoot The Car After Sunrise or Just Before Sunset

-The softer light of Golden Hour makes for the best time of day to shoot cars, especially when outdoors.
+The softer light of Golden Hour makes for the best time of day to shoot the car, especially when outdoors.
 The high sun can be too harsh for taking a picture of cars.
 It can cause strange reflections, affect the color, or even cause glares.

 2. Consider the Car’s Paint Job

-Color is one of the most fundamental considerations in this type of photography.
+Color is one of the most fundamental considerations in automotive photography.
 Various colors and kinds of paint respond to light differently throughout the day.
 Generally, direct sunlight is too strong for most colors and paints, distorting their color and finish.

 However, a softer color or matte finish is more adaptable in the high sun than a vibrant and glossy one because less reflection and glare occurs.